maknetaRo/vue-notes/basic-vue.md

 Babel -> Linter -> Unit Testing

+Version 3.x ->
+  Eslint + Prettier ->
+    Lint on save ->
+      Jest ->
-Version 3.x -> Esling + Prettier -> Lint on save -> Jest -> config files -> N for future projects (or Y if you want to have the same settings in future projects)
+        config files ->
+          N for future projects (or Y if you want to have the same settings in future projects)

 **how to run the project**